Transportation to Support Rural Healthcare

 Are there grants or programs to assist veterans in rural areas with transportation to VA medical centers and other VA and non-VA facilities for medical care?

 The U.S. Department of Veterans Affairs program, Highly Rural Transportation Grants (HRTG), awards grants to veterans service organizations that use innovative approaches to assist veterans in rural areas with transportation to VA medical centers and other VA and non-VA facilities for medical care.
 A call for new grant applications may occur in 2016.
-For information about this program and other programs that may assist veterans in accessing medical care, see RHIhub’s Access to Healthcare for Rural Veterans Funding & Opportunities.
+For information about this program and other programs that may assist veterans in accessing medical care, see RHIhub’s Rural Veterans and Access to Healthcare Funding & Opportunities.

 Also, the Disabled American Veterans (DAV) Hospital Service Coordinator Directory provides a state-by-state list of Hospital Service Coordinators (HSCs), their affiliated VA Medical Centers, and contact information.
 HSCs manage DAV transportation programs for Veterans needing medical care.